Guscyrus-cyber/Splunk_threatintel_SOC_monitoring_mac_lab/README.md

 The threat intelligence dataset was successfully ingested into Splunk Enterprise with 10 events.
 Splunk automatically extracted key fields including indicator, threat_type, severity, and description.
 The dataset contains malicious IP addresses, malicious domains, phishing indicators, botnet infrastructure, a malware hash, a simulated threat actor, and benign indicators for comparison.
 The results confirm that the threat intelligence feed is searchable and ready for IOC monitoring, alerting, detection rules, dashboards, reports, and threat-hunting analysis.\
 The presence of benign indicators such as 8.8.8.8 and github.com provides comparison data, while high-risk indicators such as evil-c2.net, 45.33.32.156, botnet-controller.net, and maliciousdomain.com represent simulated threats for detection and investigation practice.

-Please refer to images # 3 through 5 in the repository.
+Please refer to images # 3, 4, and 5 in the repository.

 **Verifying Event Count**